 Release courtesy of Benedictine University athletics communications

-LISLE, Ill. --- It is with great pleasure that Benedictine University announces the appointment of Paul Zavala as the head men's and women's cross country and track and field coach.
+LISLE, Ill. - It is with great pleasure that the Benedictine University Department of Athletics announces the hiring of alum Blake Keenan as the new head coach of the men's lacrosse program.